NREL/H2Integrate/docs/control/open-loop_controllers.md

 ### Demand Open-Loop Converter Controller
 The `demand_open_loop_converter_controller` allocates commodity input to meet a defined demand profile.
 It does not contain energy storage logic, only **instantaneous** matching of supply and demand.

-The controller computes:
+The controller computes each value per timestep:
-- Unmet demand (if supply < demand)
+- Unmet demand (non-zero when supply < demand, otherwise 0.)
-- Unused commodity (if supply > demand)
+- Unused commodity (non-zero when supply > demand, otherwise 0.)
 - Delivered output (commodity supplied to demand sink)

 This provides a simple baseline for understanding supply–demand balance before adding complex controls.